The Ultimate Guide to Creating a Minimalist Travel Wardrobe

 I always carry chapstick with me—both in everyday life and during travel.
 I can’t stand having chapped lips, it’s not fun and ruins any possibility of wearing lipstick on a night out exploring during vacations.

 I really love Burts Bees Pomegranate because it’s cheap and has a slight rosy tint.
 If you’re okay spending more, go for Sugar Lip Balm with SPF15.
 They come in different tints and is my favorite little luxury to grab when at Sephora.

-I traveled with just a purse and backpack the last time I went to the South of France, and the second I started getting ready to go to the beach, I realized I had made a packing mistake.
+I traveled with just a purse and backpack the last time I went to France, and the second I started getting ready to go to the beach, I realized I had made a packing mistake.

 Ideally, for the sake of space, just use your tote bag as your carry on bag.
 A tote bag is helpful for all sorts of situations—like if you’re heading to the beach, or anywhere that you’ll need to carry a lot with you as you explore, or even just for shopping.